iotaledger/introduction-docs/docs/guides/exchange_guide.md

 * `changeAddress`: Send the remainder value to an internal address
 * `reuseAddress`: Send the remainder value back to its original address

-The `SyncedAccount.send()` function returns a `wallet message` that fully describes the given transaction. `messageId` can be used later for checking a confirmation status.
+The `SyncedAccount.send()` function returns a `wallet message` that fully describes the given transaction.
+The `messageId` can be used later for checking a confirmation status.
 Individual messages related to the given account can be obtained via `account.listMessages()` function.

 Please note that when sending tokens, a [dust protection](dev_guide.html#dust-protection) mechanism should be considered.